- Focus and Scope

 Authors can and often do develop different aspects of an argument in more than one manuscript.
 However, manuscripts that differ primarily in appearance, but are presented as separate and distinct research without acknowledging other related work, constitute attempts (whether unintentional or deliberate) to deceive reviewers and readers by overinflating the intellectual contribution of the manuscript.
 Since publication decisions are influenced by the novelty and innovativeness of manuscripts, such deception is inappropriate and unethical.

 If exact sentences or paragraphs that appear in another work by the Author are included in the manuscript, the material must be put in quotation marks and appropriately cited.
+We wil screen all articles/manuscripts that we receive with plagiarism checker software (iThenticate).

 3. Reporting Standards